-Thick or Thin: Depending on what we are using the dressing for, my preference on this changes a bit.
+Thick or Thin Dressing: Depending on what we are using the dressing for, your preference may change a bit.
 For salads, I like the dressing a little thinner, if I am going for a dipping sauce, a like it a little thicker.
 This homemade ranch dressing recipe is pretty thick.
 So, to thin it out, you can simply add a little bit of water, whole milk, or canola oil to the mixture.
-Keep in mind though that anything you add to the dressing will alter the flavor a bit.
-Add sparingly, and if necessary, keep a few extra spices on hand to adjust the flavor if you need to.

-Greek Yogurt versus Sour Cream: Both Greek Yogurt and Sour Cream provide a creamy, tangy flavor in homemade ranch dressing, but sour cream is higher in fat and calories while Greek yogurt provides more protein.
-If you like the flavor of Greek yogurt, you could pump up the protein in your dressing by swapping out the sour cream and adding greek yogurt in its place.
+Greek Yogurt vs Sour Cream: Both Greek Yogurt and Sour Cream provide a creamy, tangy flavor in homemade ranch dressing, but sour cream is higher in fat and calories while Greek yogurt provides more protein.

 Buttermilk Ranch: Some people prefer the buttery flavor from a buttermilk ranch dressing over a regular ranch dressing.
-If I am talking about it, you only have to make one modification to this recipe.
-Simply reduce the mayonnaise to 1 cup and add in a 1 cup of buttermilk.
+To make this adjustment, simply reduce the mayonnaise to 1 cup and add in 1 cup of buttermilk.

-Since this recipe calls for fresh veggies along with dried herbs and spices, and mayo and sour cream, you should be able to store this in your refrigerator for up to 5 days.
-Use a permanent marker and make a note on the storage bottle so that you don’t run into issues down the road.
+Since this recipe calls for fresh veggies along with dried herbs and spices, mayo, and sour cream, you should be able to store this in your refrigerator for up to 5 days.
+Labeling the container is helpful.

 Jalapeno Ranch Dressing